verdaux/BookNotes/Self Help/Habit 1.md

 - [ ] Inside this circle is the smaller Circle of Influence, which represents all the things you can actually do something about.
 - [ ] Proactive people focus on their Circles of Influence, choosing to work on the things within their control.
 - [ ] Whether at home or at work, whenever you catch yourself blaming someone or something external for a problem you face, remind yourself that the root cause is your reaction to the problem.
 - [ ] Focus on finding solutions instead of accusing others.
+- [ ] Exercise the tiny freedom you have before you respond, and you’ll find your capacity for proactivity flourishing.